BernardoGiordano/Checkpoint/README.md

 * A **scripting engine**, with bundled scripts for cheat management and Google Drive save sync, and a documented API for writing your own
 * An **HTTP log server**, to view Checkpoint's logs in real time from any browser on your network

+On 3DS, Checkpoint also provides:

+* **Erase save data**, which clears a title's save on the console itself so the game starts over from scratch.
+It is off by default: turn on "Allow erasing save data" in Settings > General, then pick **Erase save data** from the SELECT menu.
+Two confirmations follow, and the second one tells you how many backups of that title you have.
+Works on 3DS and DSiWare saves; DS cartridges and GBA Virtual Console saves cannot be erased this way.

 On Switch, Checkpoint also provides:

 * A rendering backend built on **deko3d**, which makes the application ~70% smaller than before